 Using a combination of interactive eLearning material and workshops, our course will enable delegates to:

-- Review and interpret the requirements of ISO 15189:2012 and FSR-C-116 and how these apply in their setting
+- Review and interpret the requirements of ISO 15189:2022 and FSR Statutory Code of Practice and how these apply in their setting

 - Identify any significant gaps in conforming to the requirements and develop an action plan for implementation